IT’S A BEST BUY BECAUSE:

 The Bolt EV is a subcompact-sized 4-door hatchback that debuted for 2017 as Chevrolet’s first mass-market pure-electric vehicle.
-The Bolt EV’s EPA-estimated driving range of 238 miles is more than double the range of most comparably priced electric vehicles—at least for now.
-A 60 kWh lithium-ion battery pack powers the Bolt EV’s 200-horsepower electric motor.
-Charging the battery from empty takes around nine hours on a Level 2 charger and more than 60 hours on a traditional household outlet.
-Charging via the Bolt’s optional Level 3 charge port can replenish about 90 miles of range in 30 minutes.
+The Bolt EV’s EPA-estimated driving range of 259 miles tops the range of most comparably priced electric vehicles—at least for now.
+A 66-kWh lithium-ion battery pack powers the Bolt EV’s 200-horsepower electric motor.
+Charging the battery from empty takes around ten hours on a Level 2 charger and more than 60 hours on a traditional household outlet.
+Charging via the Bolt’s optional Level 3 charge port can replenish up to 100 miles of range in 30 minutes.

 The Bolt EV is available in base LT or top-line Premier trim.
 Standard features on both include keyless access and starting, Apple CarPlay/Android Auto functionality, and Chevrolet’s MyLink touchscreen infotainment system.
 LT options include heated front seats and steering wheel, blind-spot alert, rear cross-traffic alert, and rear obstacle detection.
 The Premier comes standard with the above features, and adds leather upholstery, heated rear seats, 360-degree surround-view camera, and a rearview-camera mirror.
 A Driver Confidence II package adds lane-departure warning with lane-keep assist, forward collision alert with low-speed automatic emergency braking and pedestrian detection, and automatic high-beam headlights.